atanumallik1/SpringSecMaster/Documentation/SSChapter13.md

 ## How does the Resource Server validate the Access Token
 * The Authorization server Issues an _AccessToken_
 * The _ResourceServer_ gets teh _AccessToken_ ; How does the Resource Server know if the Access Token is valid / invalid?

 The answer depends on the type of Token .

     * For Opaque Token :
-        *   Simplest approach is that the Resource Server calls the _AuthorizationServer_ to check the Aceess token
+        *   Simplest approach is that the Resource Server calls the _AuthorizationServer_ to check the Aceess token . the URL for token validation is _/oauth/check_token?token=_
+        *   User a blackboarding approach : use commn DB bewteen the Resource Server and the Autheorization server
     * For JWT Token

 ## What we do in this demo